mthvedt/qarth/README.md

 [qarth "0.1.0-SNAPSHOT"]
 ```

-For managing OAuth without setting your hair on fire.
+Qarth is a polymorphic facade for OAuth that satisfies the 99% use case:
+to fetch, track, and use credentials from multiple providers.
+The basic Qarth flow
+is three lines of code plus configuration.
 Features Friend integration.

-## Overview
+## Bullet points

-There are several good OAuth libraries for Clojure,
-but the OAuth spec is both simple and incomplete, such that
-that low-level libraries are barely more useful than doing HTTP calls yourself.
-Many OAuth providers have extra quirks and off-spec behavior.
-(So far, I haven't found an OAuth provider
-that is even 100% compatible with the spec.)

-Qarth is a polymorphic facade using Clojure multilmethods
-that satisfies the 99% use case:
-to fetch, track, and use permissions from multiple providers.
-Authenticate users in three lines of code plus configuration[1].

-[1] Additional lines of code may apply.

-Qarth also offers the following features:

 * Zero-effort [Friend](https://github.com/cemerick/friend) workflows.
 * Straightforward functional design.
-No "easy" tricks or hacks.
-No stupid defaults.
 * Polymorphic OAuth requests--support any providers,
 or multiple providers at once, with no
 additional effort.
 Hides the quirks and off-spec behavior of each OAuth provider.
+* Multimethods for grabbing user IDs from different providers.
 * Comes with implementations for Github, Yahoo!, Facebook, and Google.
-* Standard interface with generic implementations for OAuth2
+* Standard interface with generic implementations for OAuth2 and
 [Scribe](https://github.com/fernandezpablo85/scribe-java).
 Add your own OAuth provider by implementing as few as one method.
-* Multimethods for grabbing user IDs from different providers.

-## TODO list

-* General 'strategies' to allow login without Friend...
-* Multimethods for email, userinfo, &c
-* More documentation!

 ### A basic configuration